How to Store and Preserve Gluten-Free Baked Goods

 Gluten-free baked goods tend to dry out quicker due to the absence of gluten, which usually helps retain moisture.
 As such, proper storage techniques are essential if you want your baked goods to stay fresh and delicious for more than a day or two.
 This is especially important for those following a celiac-friendly diet, as gluten contamination can also occur from improper storage.

-How to Store Gluten-Free Bread
+How to Store Homemade Gluten-Free Goods?

 One of the most frequently baked items in a wheat-free kitchen is bread.
 Unlike traditional loaves, gluten-free bread lacks the gluten network that keeps bread soft and chewy.
-Here are some helpful storage tips:
+Here are some helpful gluten-free bread storage tips:

-• Let the bread cool completely before storing to avoid condensation and sogginess.
+- Let the bread cool completely before storing to avoid condensation and sogginess.

-• Wrap the bread in parchment paper, followed by a plastic bag to balance airflow and moisture retention.
+- Wrap the bread in parchment paper, followed by a plastic bag to balance airflow and moisture retention.

-• Keep at room temperature for up to 2 days—after that, freezing is ideal.
+- Keep at room temperature for up to 2 days—after that, freezing is ideal.

-• Slice before freezing so you can toast individual pieces as needed.
+- Slice before freezing so you can toast individual pieces as needed.

 Storing Gluten-Free Muffins and Cakes